input-output-hk/peras-design/docs/reports/tech-report-1.md

 The global relation consists of the following constructors:

 * *Deliver*: A party consuming a message from the global message buffer is a global state transition.
-The party might be *honest* or *adversarial*, in the latter case a message will be delayed rather than consumed.
+The party might be *honest* or *adversarial*, in the latter case a message will be delayed rather than consumed,
-* *Cast vote*: A vote is created by a party and a corresponding message is put into the global message buffer for all parties respectively.
+* *Cast vote*: A vote is created by a party and a corresponding message is put into the global message buffer for all parties respectively,
 * *Create block*: If a party is a slot leader, a new block can be created and put into the global message buffer for the other parties.
-In case that a chain according to the Peras protocol enters a cool-down phase, the party adds a certificate to the block as well.
+In case that a chain according to the Peras protocol enters a cool-down phase, the party adds a certificate to the block as well,
 * *Next slot*: Allows to advance the global clock by one slot.
 Note that this is only possible, if all the messages for the current slot are consumed as expressed by the `Delivered` predicate.

 The reflexive transitive closure of the global relation describes what global states are reachable.